 The key benefits of membership are

-- Technical guidance notes for the use of specifiers and practitioners on topics connected with the use of construction products within the metal building envelope in the non-domestic sector.
+- A comprehensive range of guidance documents for the use of specifiers and practitioners on topics connected with the use of construction products within the metal building envelope in the non-domestic sector.

 - The Association holds scheduled technical conferences for member companies where pertinent and important industry topics are explored in depth with industry experts and professional organisations.